UK rail trip – 2022

 It seemed a little touristy, but I decided to pay the £1 fair and take a ride across the river.
 I made a short video of it.
 It was pretty cool!

 After crossing the river, I walked through a grassy field called The Recreation Ground.
-Along the way, I saw a duck.
+Along the way, I saw a swan.

 On the other side of the river was Holy Trinity Church.
 I tried to find out how to get there.
 There was a bridge a decent way along the river.